 Journey to School

-A large number of our pupils make their way to school in a car or other motorised transport (55.6%) which is a number that we will be looking to drop.
-This number is slightly lower than our last survey which indicated 58.12% used motorised transport to get to school.
+A large number of our pupils make their way to school in a car or other motorised transport (58.6%) which is a number that we will be looking to drop.
+This number is higher than our last survey which indicated 55% used motorised transport to get to school.
 We aim to get our pupils to walk to school more often this is the beginning of them being more physically active during the school day.

 Enjoyment of P.E

-89.5% of our pupils enjoy PE.
+86.5% of our pupils enjoy PE.
 This leaves over 10% who do not.
 A number of the respondents feel that PE is too hard and this is a point that will be taken forwards to planning for the next terms PE lessons.
-A closer look at the planned activities to ensure there is good differentiation for all take place so that our children feel challenged but not that the task is impossible.
-A small number of our pupils also say they do not have fun in PE.
-Through the use of Pupil voice the Subject Leader will get ideas from the children of what activities they will enjoy and how these could be used within the PE structure of the school.
+A small number of our pupils also say they do not always have fun in PE although 100% can state a reason why fitness and exercise is an important part of keeping healthy.
+Almost 94% like the different activities/units completed within lessons.